samuelemusiani/imaginet/README.md

 A command line tool to configure and manage complex VDE network topologies.

+ImagiNet is a network software emulator that leverages VDE (Virtual Distributed Internet) for the emulations.
+It's like GNS3 or PacketTracer but without the guy and more limited functionalities.
+This project was designed with the intent of helping teach the basics of networking.
+It was not designed to cover all VDE features, and it was not designed to create the most efficient topology.
 ## Compile

 The project is written in Rust and must be compiled trough cargo.